-A. In this chapter, we look at the two major forms of workforce diversity, recognize stereotypes and their influence in organizational settings, define intellectual capability and explore its relevance in OB, and discuss how to manage a diverse workforce effectively.
+A. In this chapter, we look at the two major forms of workforce diversity, identify the key biological characteristics, and describe their relevance to OB, define intellectual capability and explore its relevance in OB, and discuss how to manage a diverse workforce effectively.